Dallas Johnson: Melbourne Storm

 Johnson was named in the preliminary 46-man Australian squad for the 2008 Rugby League World Cup; however, he missed out on selection in the final squad of 24 players.

-Johnson again represented Queensland in all three matches of the year's State of Origin series, which Queensland won.
+Johnson again represented Queensland in all three matches of the 2008 State of Origin series, which Queensland won.
 Johnson again suffered a head injury, in the opening match of the series, leading some to question the safety of his low tackling style (in other words, his preference to tackle a player around his legs rather than his torso).

 2009 would be Johnson's last season at Melbourne.
 After the end of the season he signed a three-year contract with the French club Catalans Dragons in the Super League.
 His final season for Melbourne was a success: he played in the Storm's grand final win over the Parramatta Eels although, as in 2007, the Storm were later stripped of their premiership due to large-scale breaches of the league's salary cap.

-Johnson again played in all three matches of the State of Origin series, as Queensland won their fourth series in a row.
+Johnson again played in all three matches of the 2009 State of Origin series, as Queensland won their fourth series in a row.
 He scored the opening try in the third match, his first in State of Origin, when he fell onto a Johnathan Thurston grubber kick.